Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   :class-card: sd-mx-4 sd-text-muted sd-font-italic sd-rounded-3
   :class-body: sd-py-2

-  Any astronomer worth their salt regards Pandemonium as one of the most potent sources of magic in the Corporeum, but harnessing latent chaos without grave error is another matter of miracle-making entirely.
+  Any astronomer worth their salt regards Pandemonium as one of the most potent sources of magic in the Corporeum, but harnessing living chaos without grave error is another matter of miracle-making entirely.

 .. tab-set::